Xuimin/SimpleApp/README.md

 - **Apache integration.** XAMPP's bundled Apache loaded the old PHP 8.2's `php8ts.dll`. `php artisan serve` (port 8000) bypasses Apache entirely, so the project runs fine — but pointing Apache at the new PHP would need a separate `httpd-xampp.conf` tweak.

 ---

-## Decisions worth highlighting in an interview

-1. **Two route files, one domain layer.** Same business logic shared via Form Requests, model scopes, and `ProductResource`; the controllers themselves stay thin.
-2. **Soft deletes everywhere.** Both `Category` and `Product` are recoverable; the admin "Trashed" status filter exposes them.
-3. **`AdminMiddleware` is content-aware** — JSON 403 vs HTML `abort(403)` — so the same alias works on both route files.
-4. **`WithStrictNullComparison` for Excel.** Caught a real bug (zero-stock cells rendering blank) and locked it in with a regression test that actually parses the generated `.xlsx`.
-5. **Per-row delete forms are *not* nested inside the bulk-delete form.** Browsers silently drop nested `<form>` open tags, which broke individual deletes; the bulk form lives outside the table now and row checkboxes attach to it via the HTML5 `form="bulk-form"` attribute.
-Regression test asserts the `</form>` of the bulk form appears *before* the row delete form opens.
-6. **Tests cover the actual regressions, not just the happy path.** Both fixes above ship with a test that would have caught them on the way in.

----